wp-plugins/custom-pointers/readme.txt

 2. **Restart Button** -Users can restart tutorials from the Help tab.
 3. **Coming Soon** - Import / Export, Visual Editor (for formatting text and adding media within Pointers), Quick Delete Pointers, Quick Reorganize, Auto-Ordering

+= Back End Features =
+1. **Create Without Code** - The native WordPress Pointers can only be created using code.
+So we introduce an automated interface for creating them.
+In an upcoming release developers will be able to export the code for the Tutorials they create so they can include that code in their custom Plugins and Themes!
+2. **Grouping of Pointers** - The native WordPress Pointers do not provide a way for developers to link them together.
+We introduce this feature so you can have Groups of Pointers (Tutorials).
+3. **Ordering** - Easily change the order of Pointers in a Tutorial.

 == Frequently Asked Questions ==
 [You can find our FAQ section on our website.](http://www.theportlandcompany.com/forums/forum/custom-pointers-plugin-wordpress/)